Bruin-Dev/Intelygenz/service-outage-triage/README.md

 `{"host": "mettel.velocloud.net", "enterprise_id": 137, "edge_id": 1602}`, obtained through rpc calls.

 That ordered dict is now our triage.
-And then based on our current environment, development or production, we send an email of the triage or append the triage as a note.
+And then based on our current environment, development or production, we send an email of the triage(dev) or append the triage as a note(production).
 It is then followed by a slack message confirming triage has been appended or sent with a url to the ticket and the environment in which the action took place.